Real estate is an ever-popular — and largely safe — investment route.

 Second-to-none hospitality standards also allow you to raise your nightly rates, increasing your profit margins on any given stay as you establish the value and superiority of your vacation rental.

-Unlike long-term rental investments, a vacation rental is a place where you, the homeowner, can also escape.
+Unlike long-term rental investments, a vacation rental is a place where you, the owner, can also escape.
 It gives you the luxury of carving out time to spend with family and friends, or to switch up your work-from-home space.

 In other words, you earn rental income to boost profits when you’re not there, but then save money when you’d like a change of scenery or time off.